PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 `numberMessages` The number of messages to read.
 Put `None` to read the entire chat.
 It reads from bottom to top, but is reversed so we see it correctly

+Note: As of now, There are errors when trying to get a lot of messages (10000+)

 ### Output

 The output is a json file with the name given in the `outfile` variable.
-It is created automatically and is overwritten if you run it again with out changing the name.
+It is created automatically and is overwritten if you run it again without changing the name.

 Look below for a basic structure of the json object.